obayer/MultiWii-HoTT/README.md

 How It Works
 ------------
 Sensor data are continously gathered by the flight control software.
-Every 2 seconds selected sensor data (e.g. LiPo voltage) are packed into a format that conforms to the HoTT protocol specifications and is beeing sent to the receiver via MCUs serial interface (RX0TX0 on non Mega2560 platforms, RX3TX3 on Mega2560).
+Every time the RX requestes telemetry data corresponding sensor data (e.g. LiPo voltage) are packed into a format that conforms to the HoTT protocol and is beeing sent to the RX via serial interface (RX0TX0 on non ATMega2560 platforms, RX3TX3 on ATMega2560).
-Thereby the MCU acts as a HoTT capable sensor and emulates a General Electric Air Module.
+Thereby the MCU acts as a HoTT capable sensor and emulates a General Electric Air Module, VARIO Module, or GPS Module.
 Furthermore, the HoTT textmode capability allows complete customizable text output, this is used to display and change the current [PID settings], as well as debug data and activated sensors.